-In order to transfer course work from another accredited institution to KSU, students should take the following steps.
-Students will complete and sign a Request for Transfer of Graduate Credit form available from the Office of Graduate Student Services, Room 418 White Hall.
-They should attach an official transcript to the form listing the courses to be transferred to KSU.
-Students should submit the form to 418 White Hall.
+In order to transfer in course work from another accredited institution, the following steps need to be taken.
+Students will complete and sign a Request for Transfer of Graduate Credit form available from the Office of Graduate Student Services, Room 418 White Hall, and attach an official transcript listing the courses to be transferred.